andrew/ultimate-awesome/README.md

 - [awesome-machine-learning](https://github.com/RatulGhosh/awesome-machine-learning) - :book: List of some awesome university courses for Machine Learning!
 Feel free to contribute!.
 - [open-production-web-projects](https://github.com/sdil/open-production-web-projects) - List of Open Source production-ready web projects.
 - [awesome-ccxt](https://github.com/suenot/awesome-ccxt) - A curated list of awesome CCXT assets, resources, and more.
-- [Awesome-Text2X-Resources](https://github.com/ALEEEHU/Awesome-Text2X-Resources) - This is an open collection of state-of-the-art (SOTA), novel Text to X (X can be everything) methods (papers, codes and datasets). .
 - [awesome-llms-fine-tuning](https://github.com/Curated-Awesome-Lists/awesome-llms-fine-tuning) - Explore a comprehensive collection of resources, tutorials, papers, tools, and best practices for fine-tuning Large Language Models (LLMs).
 Perfect for ML practitioners and researchers!.
 - [awesome-readme-tools](https://github.com/dhyeythumar/awesome-readme-tools) - A curated list of awesome readme tools. ✌.
 - [RS-Adversarial-Learning](https://github.com/EdisonLeeeee/RS-Adversarial-Learning) - A curated collection of adversarial attack and defense on recommender systems.